 In a February 1995 and June 1995 private placement, the Company issued \$1,749,800 principal amount of 10% convertible secured debentures ("Notes") and warrants ("Warrants") to acquire units ("Units"), each Unit consisting of one share of common stock and one common stock purchase warrant ("Unit Warrant").
 In connection with the February 1995 transaction, all investors who acquired notes and warrants in December 1994 exchanged the securities acquired in December 1994 for an equal principal amount of Notes and Warrants on the same terms as the other investors.
 The Warrants were valued by an outside valuation firm for financial statement purposes at approximately \$487,000 which amount was recorded as an addition to common stock with a corresponding discount on the notes payable.
 The discount was amortized using the interest method.
-The Notes were convertible at the option of the noteholder into Units consisting of one share of common stock and one warrant ("Conversion Warrant") to purchase one share of common stock.
+The Notes were of comvertible at the option of the noteholder into Units consisting of one share of common stock.
 The exercise price of the Warrants is \$.01 per unit.
 The exercise price of the Unit Warrants is \$7.81 per share.